tjabaut/Commitmas/README.md

 2. Add an appropriate comment.
 Be sure to use assertive language to follow standards
 3. This is the key, instead of just clicking on Commit, **hover** over button until **Commit and Push** is shown
 4. Check on GitHub to ensure that the update was **Pushed**

+#Dec 25th 2014

+Merry Christmas everyone.
+Since I did not check in yesterday I decided to make a change from the CLI instead of PyCharm